mikechambers/firefly-cl/README.md

 If the output directory does not exist, it will be created.
 You can specify the name of the generated image using the `--filename` flag.
 Note that if you generate more that one image at a time, then file names will be automated.
 Please see the `--help` command for more specifics.

-In general, you can refernce the [API developer docs](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/image_generation/) to view more detailed information on avaliable arguments and parameters.
+In general, you can reference the [API developer docs](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/image_generation/) to view more detailed information on available arguments and parameters.

 You can find a list of supported `--style-presets` values, and examples in the [Image Model Style docs](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/concepts/styles/).
 They can be passed in via their preset id.